 The project involves the development and provision of hydrologic-hydraulic data and technical assistance to government agencies, local units of government, their contractors, and private parties.
 This technical work involves re-evaluation and refinement of hydrologic-hydraulic data developed, and flood control management recommendations set forth in adopted watershed plans.
-Special stormwater management plans will be prepared addressing stormwater drainage, flood control, and nonpoint source pollution control.
-Assistance will also be provided to local units of government to develop project scoping and review of stormwater plans and in stormwater permitting activities.
-During 2010, assistance will again be provided to Kenosha, Racine, and Washington Counties; WDNR; and FEMA in implementing the Floodplain Map Modernization Program.
+Special stormwater management plans may be prepared addressing stormwater drainage, flood control, and nonpoint source pollution control.
+Assistance will be provided to local units of government to develop project scoping and review of stormwater plans and in stormwater permitting activities.
+During 2011, assistance will be provided to Kenosha, Racine, and Washington Counties; WDNR; and FEMA in implementing the Floodplain Map Modernization Program.